blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-out.md

 ---
 title: "How to get exact exchange rate for a swap?"
-sidebar_label: "Predict Token Swap Output"
+sidebar_label: "Get Token Swap Amount Out"
 description: "Learn how to predict the amount of tokens that you will get after selling a token on Decentralized Exchanges."
 sidebar_position: 3
 ---